 Choose from bain marie pots and stainless steel covers of different sizes and capacities, depending on what you prefer and what is required by your restaurant or food-service establishment.

 Commercial Stock Pots

-Pick a Commercial Stock Pot in the Type of Material You Prefer
+Pick a Commercial Stock Pot in Material You Prefer

 Commercial stock pots can come in various metal types, with the three most common being stainless steel, cast iron, and aluminum.
-An aluminum stock pot transfers heat the best compared to other metal types such as, say, stainless-steel or cast iron.
+An aluminum stock pot transfers heat the best compared to other metal types.
 In addition, an aluminum stock pot is very lightweight owing to the fact that aluminum is one of the lightest metals around.
 Stainless steel stock pots, on the other hand, are the most durable type of pots and are, in addition, the easiest to maintain.
-This is the reason why it is not uncommon to find a large number of stainless steel stock potss in a restaurant kitchen or any commercial food-service establishment.
+This is why it is not uncommon to find a large number of stainless steel stock pots in a restaurant kitchen or any commercial food-service establishment.
 Cast iron, on the other hand, is a type of metal that is most favored by many professional chefs because of its durability as well as the fact that it tends to spread heat evenly and maintains temperature longer.